LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/lucky-rpg.md

 &nbsp;

-Is God laughing at me?
+Is God laughing at my soul?

 &nbsp;